graphql-mocks/graphql-mocks/packages/docs/docs/paper/querying-data.md

 }
 ```

-A simplified store could like:
+Could have a store like:
 ```js
 {
   Film: [